$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 In your Jupyter notebook, query the LLM with a question that relates to the ingested content.
 For example:

-from llama_stack_client import Agent, AgentEventLogger import uuid rag_agent = Agent( client, model=model_id, instructions="You are a helpful assistant", tools=[ { "name": "builtin::rag/knowledge_search", "args": {"vector_db_ids": [vector_db_id]}, } ], ) prompt = "What can you tell me about the birth of word processing?" print("prompt>", prompt) session_id = rag_agent.create_session(session_name=f"s{uuid.uuid4().hex}") response = rag_agent.create_turn( messages=[{"role": "user", "content": prompt}], session_id=session_id, stream=True, ) for log in AgentEventLogger().log(response): log.print() -
+from llama_stack_client import Agent, AgentEventLogger import uuid rag_agent = Agent( client, model=model_id, instructions="You are a helpful assistant", tools=[ { "name": "builtin::rag/knowledge_search", "args": {"vector_store_ids": [vector_store_id]}, } ], ) prompt = "What can you tell me about the birth of word processing?" print("prompt>", prompt) session_id = rag_agent.create_session(session_name=f"s{uuid.uuid4().hex}") response = rag_agent.create_turn( messages=[{"role": "user", "content": prompt}], session_id=session_id, stream=True, ) for log in AgentEventLogger().log(response): log.print() -

-Query chunks from the vector database:
+Query chunks from the vector store:

-query_result = client.vector_io.query( vector_db_id=vector_db_id, query="what do you know about?", ) print(query_result)
+query_result = client.vector_io.query( vector_store_id=vector_store_id, query="what do you know about?", ) print(query_result)

 About Llama stack search types